Goonhilly Downs

-Goonhilly Downs is a Site of Special Scientific Interest (SSSI) that forms a raised plateau in the central western area of the Lizard peninsula in southern Cornwall, UK.
+Goonhilly Downs is a Site of Special Scientific Interest (SSSI) that forms a raised plateau in the central western area of the Lizard peninsula in southern Cornwall, England.
 It is one of 229 English national nature reserves designated by Natural England with an area of almost 1,270 hectares.

 Features

 Situated just south of Helston and the Royal Naval Air Station RNAS Culdrose, the Goonhilly Downs are famous for being the location of the Goonhilly Satellite Earth Station, at one time the largest in the world.
 The huge satellite dishes are an iconic landmark, and can be seen for miles.
 The downs themselves are largely an area of sparse heathland, based on serpentinite geology.
 The site for the satellite station was chosen since the serpentine rock base could bear the weight of the heaviest of satellite dish.

 Goonhilly Downs is also home to a 12 megawatt wind farm consisting of six wind turbines each of two megawatts.

 This is home to rare plants, such as Cornish heath, which has been adopted as the county flower.
 A forested area of the downs is known as Croft Pascoe and this larger area includes the Croft Pascoe Pool.

-A large standing stone known as the Dry Tree menhir can be found on the ex- RAF Dry Tree site on the downs.
+A large standing stone known as the Dry Tree menhir can be found on the ex-RAF Dry Tree site on the downs.
 RAF Dry Tree was used during the Second World War, and is near to the satellite station.